Where we’re going

 2016 — We received 10 permits from the BC Oil and Gas Commission, finalizing all of the major provincial regulatory approvals required for the construction and operation of the proposed pipeline and related facilities.

 After feedback from Wet’suwet’en leaders, we decided to conduct field work on the potential South of Houston Alternate Route, a route that moves us even further away from cultural areas that are important to them.
-When field work is completed, we will make a decision if we will submit applications to the Environmental Assessment Office and the BC Oil and Gas Commission.

 2017 — Coastal GasLink filed its amendment applications for the South of Houston Alternate Route with the B.C.
 Environmental Assessment Office and the Oil and Gas Commission in November 2017.
 Coastal GasLink’s consideration of a proposed alternate route was entirely initiated as a potential solution to the feedback received from Aboriginal groups in the area.